ucll-ap-sollicitatie/SOS-backend/README.md

 Once inside the folder, go ahead and execute the following command: **`npm install`** This command will install most needed dependencies for the application to work leaving out a few that need to be installed manually, this includes the single most important one: Express.js (v4.17.1 or later).
-To do this simply execute these commands one after another:
+To do this simply execute this command:

 ```
-npm install express --save
-npm install cors --save
-npm install express-response-helper --save
-npm install express-session --save
-npm install helmet --save
-npm install cloudinary --save
-npm install formidable --save
+npm install
 ```

-and if all went without error we can enjoy the application to the fullest with just one command: **`node app.js`**.
+and if all went without error we can enjoy the application to the fullest with just one command: **`npm run dev`**.

+**`npm run start`** is the command you want to use in a production environment.

 ## Prerequisites